openbmc/docs/designs/entity-manager-hw-id-vpd-discover-via-device-tree.md

 ### Does this design require a new repository?

-Yes.
-At this time, each of the [Channel] VPD -> D-Bus services (other than Fru_Device hosted in the Entity-Manager repo) has its own dedicated repository, so it would make sense to follow that pattern by creating a repo dedicated to hosting this service.

-### Who will be the initial maintainer(s) of this repository?

-`Christopher Sides` &`Ian Woloschin` from HPE will be maintainers, with early oversight from an experienced member of the OBMC community.
+No. After some discussion, a Technical Oversight Forum consensus was reached to have the device-tree VPD parser daemon hosted in the Entity-Manager repo alongside the existing fru-device daemon.

 ### Which repositories are expected to be modified to execute this design?